Get in touch with an expert at 800-880-4479

 Using the Non-Dominant Hand

 Switching everyday tasks to the non-dominant hand challenges the brain to form new connections.
-Activities like brushing teeth or stirring a drink with the opposite hand stimulate coordination and attention without requiring special equipment.
+Activities like brushing your teeth or stirring a drink with the opposite hand require greater coordination between both sides of the brain, strengthening attention, motor planning, and working memory while encouraging new neural pathways to develop.

 {Tip}